JinmiaoChenLab/FastIntegration/README.md

 # rna.list is the list of seurat object
 BuildIntegrationFile(rna.list = rna.list, tmp.dir = "./", nCores = 50)
 FastFindAnchors(tmp.dir = "./", nCores = 50)

+# close current R session and open a new one to clean the memory (This is important for large data integration)
+# In the new session, please just set work directory and do not load any data.
+Then run the following codes:

+library(Seurat)
+library(pbmcapply)
+library(FastIntegration)

 genes = readRDS("FastIntegrationTmp/raw/1.rds")
 genes = rownames(genes)